unblog/pmaproving/README.md

 # pmaproving

-This bash script provisioning phpMyAdmin on GNU/Linux, written in GNU bash v5.1.16(1) on Debian 11 and ran also with Ubuntu 22.04.3 LTS.
+A Bash script to provisioning phpMyAdmin under GNU/Linux, written in GNU bash v5.1.16(1) on Debian 11 and ran also with Ubuntu 22.04.3 LTS.

 ## Preface